marcmengel/metacat/docs/ui.rst

       -p|--parents -                      - use '-' with -r to remove all parents
-      -c|--children <child>[,...]         - children can be specified with their file ids or DIDs. if the item contains colon ':', it is interpreted as DID -c|--children -                     - use '-' with -r to remove all choldren
+      -c|--children <child>[,...]         - children can be specified with their file ids or DIDs. if the item contains colon ':', it is interpreted as DID -c|--children -                     - use '-' with -r to remove all children

       If -u is used together with some individual attributes options, the attributes from the -u file will be updated with those coming from the individual attribute options first.